Alphonse Mellot - Sancerre La Demoiselle blanc 2022

 Vinous

-"Superb material that is both powerful and sharp"
+“A superb piece of writing that is both powerful and incisive”

-"The 2021 Demoiselle is a lively, pure style, with flint giving meaning to the whole, while the mid-palate is imbued with aromas reminiscent of elderflower, pineapple, and pear.
-Crisp and balanced, it is very appealing in its youth for its primary aromas, but it has the potential to evolve."
+“La Demoiselle 2021 is a lively, pure wine, with flinty notes that give the whole wine its character, while the mid-palate is infused with aromas reminiscent of elderflower, pineapple, and pear.
+Crisp and well-balanced, it is very appealing in its youth thanks to its primary aromas, but it has the potential to age.”
 (Vinous Guide 2024)

 Eye